dadadave80/chronicle/README.md

 Chronify is a modular smart contract system for supply chain management, built on the Hedera network.
 It employs the Diamond Standard (EIP‑2535) for upgradeable, facet‑based architecture, allowing seamless extension and maintenance.
 Core supply chain entities—**parties**, **products**, and **supply chain events**—are managed as distinct facets.
 The system integrates Hedera Token Service (HTS) to mint and transfer NFTs representing unique products, enabling secure, verifiable, and transparent asset tracking across the supply chain.

-By combining modularity, upgradeability, and HTS NFT integration, Chronicle delivers a robust foundation for traceable, compliant, and future‑proof supply chain solutions.
+By combining modularity, upgradeability, and HTS NFT integration, Chronify delivers a robust foundation for traceable, compliant, and future‑proof supply chain solutions.

 ---